 The auto-enrolment solution for Northern Ireland

-With the summer season nearly upon us, we take a look at employing new and seasonal workers and how auto-enrolment affects them and your business.
+When employing new and seasonal workers, you need to consider how auto-enrolment affects them and your business.

 Who do I need to enrol?

 You will need to do a formal assessment of any new staff so you know whether they should be enrolled into the Scheme.
 You should not enrol any workers into the Scheme before you have assessed them.

 Staff aged between 22 to State Pension Age and earn over £192 a week, or £833 a month, must be put into the pension scheme.

 You can choose to delay working out who to put into the Scheme for up to three months.
 This is called postponement.

 If you have staff who will not be working for you for longer than three months, such as short-term seasonal workers, you may decide to postpone.
 You can also use postponement for new staff on probationary period.
 At the end of the postponement period, you must assess and auto-enrol any staff who are still working for you if they meet the age and earnings thresholds.